Reaching the “Unreachable”

 - Was placed in emergency housing funded through VA Supportive Services for Veteran Families

-- Was pressured by VA rep to seek and accept first available “Exit to Housing” option
+- Was pressured by government rep to seek and accept first available “Exit to Housing” option

 - Not having eaten or slept, and in pain from his cancer, he expressed frustration and mistrust over this pressure

-- Salvation Army promptly evicted him from the motel for “not actively seeking housing”
+- He was promptly evicted him from the motel for “not actively seeking housing”